Achref23illi/data-visualization-portal/README.md

 ## Customization

-- Modify `premium-styles.css` to change the appearance
+- Modify `styles.css` to change the appearance
 - Edit column detection logic in `script.js` for specific data formats
 - Adjust chart parameters in the visualization functions